wahasa/Fedora/README.md

 * Stop VNC Server

-on Fedora, run this command to stop
+In Fedora, run this command to stop
 ```
 vnc-stop
 ```